Linux: Video input infrastructure

 Linux currently has two modern kernel-userspace APIs for handling video input devices: V4L2 API for video streams and radio, and DVB API for digital TV reception.

 Due to the complexity and diversity of different devices, and due to the large number of formats and standards handled by those APIs, this infrastructure needs to evolve to better fit other devices.
-Also, a good userspace device library is the key of the success for having userspace applications to be able to work with all formats supported by those devices.
+Also, a good userspace device library is the key to the success of having userspace applications to be able to work with all formats supported by those devices.

 Development

 The primary difference between Linux and many other popular contemporary operating systems is that the Linux kernel and other components are free and open-source software.
 Linux is not the only such operating system, although it is by far the most widely used.
 Some free and open-source software licenses are based on the principle of copyleft, a kind of reciprocity: any work derived from a copyleft piece of software must also be copyleft itself.
-The most common free software license, the GNU General Public License (GPL), is a form of copyleft, and is used for the Linux kernel and many of the components from the GNU Project.
+The most common free software license, the GNU General Public License (GPL), is a form of copyleft and is used for the Linux kernel and many of the components from the GNU Project.

 Linux-based distributions are intended by developers for interoperability with other operating systems and established computing standards.
-Linux systems adhere to POSIX, SUS, LSB, ISO, and ANSI standards where possible, although to date only one Linux distribution has been POSIX.1 certified, Linux-FT.
+Linux systems adhere to POSIX, Single UNIX Specification (SUS), Linux Standard Base (LSB), ISO, and ANSI standards where possible, although to date only one Linux distribution has been POSIX.1 certified, Linux-FT.
+The Open Group has tested and certified at least two Linux distributions as qualifying for the Unix trademark, EulerOS and Inspur K-UX.

 Free software projects, although developed through collaboration, are often produced independently of each other.
 The fact that the software licenses explicitly permit redistribution, however, provides a basis for larger-scale projects that collect the software produced by stand-alone projects and make it available all at once in the form of a Linux distribution.

 Many Linux distributions manage a remote collection of system software and application software packages available for download and installation through a network connection.
 This allows users to adapt the operating system to their specific needs.
 Distributions are maintained by individuals, loose-knit teams, volunteer organizations, and commercial entities.
 A distribution is responsible for the default configuration of the installed Linux kernel, general system security, and more generally integration of the different software packages into a coherent whole.
 Distributions typically use a package manager such as apt, yum, zypper, pacman or portage to install, remove, and update all of a system's software from one central location.